Insulin-like growth factors

 Synthetic form of Insulin-like growth factor is used to treat growth failure in children, who have problems synthesizing IGF-1, which is necessary for the growth of bones and muscles.

-generic name: mecasermin
+Generic name: mecasermin rinfabate

-generic name: mecasermin rinfabate
+Generic name: mecasermin

-Medical conditions associated with insulin-like growth factor:
+Medical conditions associated with insulin-like growth factors: